-The process of checking for significant harm to environmentally and socially sustainable investment objectives (DNSH) is based on the 14 mandatory PAI indicators as well as two optional PAI indicators (as listed in the section "Does this financial product consider principal adverse impacts on sustainability factors?")
+For the part of investments in equities and bonds issued by companies, the process of checking for significant harm to environmentally and socially sustainable investment objectives (DNSH) is based on the 14 mandatory PAI indicators as well as two optional PAI indicators (as listed in the section "Does this financial product consider principal adverse impacts on sustainability factors?").
 If a negative assessment is observed on one of the adverse impacts, the security is excluded.